What is Vanna White's Net Worth and Salary?

 Real Estate

 At one point, George Santo Pietro and Vanna lived in a gated community called The Mulholland Estates.
 They lived next door to Jack Nicholson and Warren Beatty.
 They eventually built a 15,000-square-foot spec house in the gated community of Beverly Park.
 The couple lived in the home until their divorce in 2002.
-After their divorce, they both vacated the property, and for several years, they rented it for $175,000 per month.
+After their divorce, they both vacated the property and for several years, they rented it for $175,000 per month.
 In 2017 they listed the house for sale for $47.5 million.
 They also owned another house nearby.
 They eventually sold the two properties separately.
 The second lot sold for $22 million.
 The primary lot that featured Vanna's mansion sold in June 2020 for $19.3 million.
 Here's a video tour of their former mansion:

+White uses her income to invest in apartment buildings, and she likes flipping houses.
 Her longtime primary residence has been a 10,000 square-foot mansion in the hills above Beverly Hills which she bought in the early 2000s for $3.4 million.
 Today, this home is likely worth north of $10 million.
+In 2013, Vanna paid $1.125 million for a home in Sherman Oaks, California.
+She listed this home for rent in May 2020 for $20,000 per month.